Brandon Noble

-Brandon Patrick Noble (born April 10, 1974) is a former American football defensive tackle in the National Football League for the San Francisco 49ers, Dallas Cowboys and Washington Redskins.
-He played college football at Penn State University.
+Brandon Patrick Noble (born April 10, 1974) is an American former professional football player who was a defensive tackle in the National Football League (NFL) for the San Francisco 49ers, Dallas Cowboys and Washington Redskins.
+He played college football for the Penn State Nittany Lions.

-Early years
+Early life

 Noble attended First Colonial High School, where he played as an offensive and defensive lineman.
 As a senior, he was named the Class AAA State Player of the Year.

 College career

 Noble accepted a football scholarship from Penn State University.
 He had to endure adversity early in his career, breaking his leg and missing the 1993 season.
 In the spring of 1994, he lost 40 pounds because of a bout with mononucleosis.

 As a sophomore, he collected 22 tackles and 2 sacks during Penn State's undefeated 1994 season, and subsequent Rose Bowl victory over the University of Oregon.
 In his first full season starting as a junior, he posted 53 tackles and 4 sacks.

 As a senior in 1996, he led the team with 8 sacks and had a career-high 72 tackles.
 He was named second-team All-Big Ten, and was awarded the Hall Foundation Athletic Award, given to the team's most outstanding senior player.
 He was also named the Nittany Lions' most outstanding senior player and the defensive Most Valuable Player of the Fiesta Bowl.

 He earned a degree in Criminal Justice in 1998.